 6. Carrot potato puree (8 Months+) :

 Carrot potato puree is a sweet and creamy puree with a good combination of carrot and potato.
-This puree tastes so delicious that even fussy babies can’t say a no to this puree.
-Make sure to introduce carrot and potato separate to your baby before you try this puree.
+This puree tastes so delicious that even fussy babies can't say no. Before trying this puree, introduce carrots and potatoes to your baby.

 7. Apple sweet potato puree(6 Months+) :

-This soft apple sweet potato puree is a favorite puree for most of the babies.
-Apple and sweet potato make a great combination, and the flavor is so good when they both are combined.
+This soft apple sweet potato puree is a favorite puree for most babies.
+Apple and sweet potato are great combinations, and the flavor is so good.
 Apples can be replaced with pear for a different taste.

 8. Broccoli potato puree (8 Months+) :

 Broccoli potato puree is a healthy and filling puree for babies.
-Its also tasty, creamy and has a smooth texture which makes it perfect for babies.
+It's also tasty and creamy and has a smooth texture, making it perfect for babies.